dgrr/quickxml/README.md

 XML is a package to process XML files in a iterative way.
 It doesn't use reflect so you'll need to work a little more :D

+**IMPORTANT NOTE: This package doesn't provide a fully featured XML.
+It has been created for XLSX parsing.**

+PRs are welcome.

 ```go
 package main